elucian/bee/syntax/keywords.md

 |----------|--------------------------------------------------------------
 | if       | conditional for simple statements
 | is       | query element or variable data type
-| all      | used in combination with resolve

 ### Definition statements